nelson2411/nelson2411/README.md

 #### About Me

-I'm from El Salvador but I'm currently living in Malaga - Spain.
-I do web development in a small web design agency that I co-founded along with my wife.
-I had to learn multiple things in order to take in charge of every aspect of a web design client solution.
-I do and enjoy coding with HTML, CSS and JavaScript.
-I work in WordPress also for e-commerce projects.
-I take care of SEO for my clients' projects.
-I make performances reports on Google Analytics and I love wireframing on Balsamiq.
+Originally from El Salvador, I'm currently living in Malaga, Spain.
+I co-founded a small web design agency with my wife where I work as a web developer.
+Taking care of every aspect of a web design client solution required me to learn multiple things.
+Coding HTML, CSS, and JavaScript is something I do and enjoy doing.
+Also, I work with WordPress for e-commerce projects.
+On behalf of my clients, I manage their search engine optimization.
+I enjoy wireframing on Balsamiq and making performance reports on Google Analytics.

 Skills: